Willi Graf

 Willi Graf, 1940 © Bayerisches Hauptstaatsarchiv München (BayHStA)

-Willi Graf was an decout Catholic and an active supporter of the White Rose.
+Willi Graf was an devout Catholic and an active supporter of the White Rose.
 He was forced to serve as a medical orderly for almost two years and was shocked by the atrocities he witnessed, in Poland and especially in the Soviet Union.
-In vain he tried to convince friends to join the resitance.
+In vain he tried to convince friends to join the resistance.

 Willi Graf was born in 1918 in the Rhineland and moved to Saarbrücken with his family in 1922.
 At the age of eleven, Graf joined a reform-oriented Catholic youth association, from 1934 on he also took part in a Catholic boys’ association called Grauer Orden, even when it was banned in 1936.
 In January 1938 he was imprisoned for some weeks because of his involvement with the Catholic youth organization.
 Willi Graf constantly refused to join the Hitler Youth.